awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 ------

-1. Run the following command to complete the automation after all steps specified within the chosen Automation document have finished\.
+1. Run the following command to complete the automation after all steps specified within the chosen runbook have finished\.

 ------
 #### [ Linux ]